 The Commission staff of approximately 100 employees is divided into five offices with the director of each office reporting to the staff director who in turn reports to the chair.
-The five offices are — General Counsel, Education and Sentencing Practice, Research and Data, Legislative and Public Affairs, and Administration.
+The six offices are — General Counsel, Education and Sentencing Practice, Research and Data, Legislative Affairs, Administration, and Technology.
 The staff director supervises and coordinates all agency functions.

 Office of Research and Data

-The Office of Research and Data provides the Commission with statistical and other social science research and analyses on specific sentencing issues and federal crime generally.
-As part of its work, the office receives documents from the federal courts concerning the sentences imposed on individual offenders, analyzes and enters information from those documents into a comprehensive computer database created and maintained by the Commission, and creates annual datafiles of sentencing information.
+The Office of Research and Data provides statistical and other social science research and analyses on specific sentencing issues and federal crime.
+The office receives documents from the federal courts concerning the sentences imposed, analyzes, and enters information from those documents into the Commission’s comprehensive computer database, and creates annual datafiles of sentencing information.
+Individual offender datafiles (without individual identifiers) from FY 2002 to the present are available on the Commission’s website.
 Working with the Office of the General Counsel, the Office of Research and Data also collects information on organizations convicted of crimes and on appeals filed in individual and organizational cases.

-The Office of Legislative and Public Affairs serves as the Commission’s liaison with Congress on sentencing and appropriations matters, monitors Congress’s criminal law agenda, analyzes legislative proposals, drafts congressional testimony, and takes the lead role in responding to congressional inquiries.
-The office also provides services and information to other external entities, including the judiciary, executive branch, academia, and advocacy groups.
-The office works closely with the Office of General Counsel on statutory interpretations and analyses.
+The Office of Legislative Affairs serves as the Commission’s liaison with Congress on sentencing matters, monitors Congress’s criminal law agenda and hearings, analyzes legislative proposals, and takes the lead role in responding to congressional inquiries, including specific requests for federal sentencing data.
+The office also provides services and information to other external entities, including the judiciary, Executive Branch agencies, academia, and advocacy groups.
+The office works closely with the Office of General Counsel on analyses of proposed and recently enacted legislation.